Introduction

 In other words, it seems difficult to obtain a conviction against a porn producer under existing legislation.
 However, Max Waltman, a senior lecturer in political science who has researched the area, is clear that legislation already exists that can be used to prosecute porn producers, but that it is almost never used and that Sweden is, in practice, underutilising its legal options.
 According to him, cases are dismissed with reference to the Freedom of Expression Act, even though it does not protect abuse in production.

-If one were to consider criminalizing pornography production , one would have to take into account the far-reaching freedom of the press and freedom of expression legislation.
-If there is consent, the right to express oneself through, for example, images and film is very far-reaching—even protected by the constitution.
-Pornography is therefore legally considered a form of expression.
-As long as the material is not illegal in itself (e.g., child pornography, illegal depictions of violence, defamation, crimes against national security), it is protected by the constitution.
-So if the pornographic content does not violate a criminal provision, it cannot be prohibited.
+If one were to consider criminalizing the production of pornography in and of itself, one must take into account the far-reaching legislation on freedom of the press and freedom of expression.
+If consent is given, the right to express oneself through, for example, images and film is very broad—even protected by the constitution.
+Pornography is thus legally considered a form of expression.
+As long as the material is not illegal in itself (e.g., child pornography, unlawful depictions of violence, defamation, crimes against national security), it is protected by the Constitution.
+In cases where pornographic content does not violate a criminal provision, it cannot therefore be prohibited.

 The production, distribution, and possession of images depicting sexual abuse of children (child pornography) is already criminalized in Sweden.
 In order to make this possible, an exception had to be made to the protection afforded by the freedom of the press and freedom of expression laws through an amendment to the constitution.
 In the government public inquiry (SOU 2001:14) that preceded the bill entitled "New legislation on sexual offences" (2004/05:45), the pimping provision was discussed, as was whether it should also cover sex clubs and pornography production.
 The parliamentary committee behind the SOU stated the following: